Egypt Country Commercial Guide

 • The Egyptian Mineral Resources Authority (EMRA)

 One of the challenges that continues to hamper international investors in Egypt’s oil and gas sector is the long history of delayed payments from EGPC.
-The government has made efforts to pay out the remaining backlog of arrears to IOCs to encourage more foreign partners to invest in exploration and development activities.
-The arrears outstanding dropped from USD 6.3 billion in 2011 to USD 850 thousand in 2021.
-The government is expected to pay the rest of those areas before the end of this year.
+The government has tried to pay out the remaining backlog of arrears to IOCs to encourage more foreign partners to invest in exploration and development activities.
+However, due to the shortage of foreign currency, the outstanding arrears have increased from $850 million in 2020 to $3.5 billion in 2025.

 In support of its ambitions to become a regional energy hub, Egypt launched the East Mediterranean Gas Forum (EMGF) in January 2019.
 The seven founding members – Egypt, Israel, Italy, Greece, Cyprus, Jordan, and the Palestinian Authority – met in January 2020 to initial the EMGF’s draft charter, bringing it one step closer to becoming an official international organization.
-The United States has joined in the EMGF in an observer status.
-In addition, Egypt is capitalizing on its strategic location, well-developed energy infrastructure, and large gas reserves in the Eastern Mediterranean, including its Zohr field, to consolidate its position as a regional energy hub.
-In a deal estimated at USD 15 billion, a consortium of Houston-based Noble Energy, Israel’s Delek Drilling, and Egypt’s Dolphinus Holdings Ltd started pumping natural gas from the Tamar and Leviathan fields in Israel to Egypt in early 2020.
-In addition, Egypt has concluded an intergovernmental agreement with Cyprus to build a subsea pipeline between the two countries.
+The United States is an observer in the EMGF.
+Egypt is capitalizing on its strategic location, well-developed energy infrastructure, and large gas reserves in the Eastern Mediterranean, including its Zohr field, to consolidate its position as a regional energy hub.
+In a deal estimated at $15 billion, a consortium of Houston-based Noble Energy, Israel’s Delek Drilling, and Egypt’s Dolphinus Holdings Ltd started pumping natural gas from the Tamar and Leviathan fields in Israel to Egypt in early 2020.
+In addition, Egypt has concluded an intergovernmental agreement with Cyprus to build a sub-sea pipeline between the two countries.
 Egypt plans to use imported gas for domestic use and re-export to global markets through its two LNG facilities on the Mediterranean coast.

 In December 2017, Egypt’s Zohr gas field started production.
-With an estimated reserve of 30 tcf, the Zohr field is the largest gas discovery in the Mediterranean to date.
+With an estimated reserve of 30 trillion cubic feet (tcf), the Zohr field is the largest gas discovery in the Mediterranean to date.
 In August 2019, the processing capacity of Zohr reached over 2.7 billion cubic feet per day (bcfd), five months ahead of schedule.
-Additionally, the Nooros Gas Field in the Nile Delta produces 32 million cubic meters per day.
-Atoll is another gas field in the East Delta that produces 350 million cubic meters per day and 10,000 barrels of condensate.
+The Nooros Gas Field in the Nile Delta produces 32 million cubic meters per day.
+The Atoll gas field in the East Delta produces 350 million cubic meters per day and 10,000 barrels of condensate.

 • Compressed Natural Gas (CNG) Technology and Peripherals